40 Bold and Cozy Maximalist Decor Ideas for a Warm, Lived-In Look

 Antique wood accents are trending in 2025, adding character and warmth to modern interiors.
 Designers are incorporating vintage wooden pieces as statement furniture in neutral spaces.
 Mahogany and walnuts are particularly popular for their rich, deep tones.
 Reclaimed wood is used for everything from accent walls to custom furniture, appealing to those seeking sustainable options.

-Some homeowners mix different wood types and finishes to create an eclectic look.
-This trend reflects a desire for lived-in spaces with a story to tell.
-Antique wood accents work well in various design styles, from rustic to contemporary, adding depth and texture to any room.
+Some homeowners mix different wood types and finishes to create an eclectic look, reflecting a desire for lived-in spaces with a story to tell.
+Antique wood accents work well in a variety of design styles, from rustic to contemporary, adding depth and texture to any room.

 16. Pink Floral Wallpaper